 - Direct Expenses Incurred.

-As we can see, all these amounts can be picked up from the Trading Account of a concern.
+As we can see, one can pick up all these amounts from the trading account.

-Let us understand the calculation of gross profit ratio with the help of an example:
+Let us understand the calculation of the gross profit ratio with the help of an example: –

 #1 – Net Sales